 4 Questions to Ask About Oral Appliance for Sleep Apnea

-If You Want to Try an Oral Appliance to Treat Your Sleep Apnea, Then You Can Do So With Us at Koala® Center for Sleep and TMJ Disorders.
+If You Want to Try an Oral Appliance to Treat Your Sleep Apnea, Then You Can Do So With Us at Koala® Center For Sleep & TMJ Disorders.
 We Provide Oral Appliances for Sleep Apnea Near You.
 Please Call Us Today to Schedule a Consultation.

 If you have sleep apnea, then you already know how much it can affect your life.
 Sleep apnea can occur when, during sleep, there is a blockage in or collapse of the airway.
 This can happen if the muscles in the throat or jaw relax too much, and can lead to repeated stoppages of breathing.
 As you are likely aware, these stoppages in breathing can have serious consequences to your health, including conditions like hypertension and even cardiovascular disease.